Day Trips to Sintra from Lisbon

 Discover two of Portugal’s iconic cities

-An 8-hour excursion with a local guide that will allow you to explore all the beauty of both cities.
+An 8-hour tour with a local guide, allowing you to explore all the beauty of both cities.

-When deciding on the best way to get to Sintra from Lisbon, there are several aspects to consider, such as which is the most comfortable way, whether you want to take advantage of seeing more things, or whether you want to get the most out of your trip by having information about what you are seeing.
-For those who want all these advantages, the excursion to Sintra and Cascais is the best option.
+When deciding on the best way to get to Sintra from Lisbon, there are several factors to consider, such as which is the most comfortable option, whether you want to make the most of your time to see more sights, or if you wish to get the most out of your visit by having information about what you’re seeing.
+For those who want all these benefits, the excursion to Sintra and Cascais is the best option.

-Lasting approximately 8 hours and accompanied by a local guide, you will immerse yourself in the history, curiosities and interesting facts of both cities: Sintra, a World Heritage Site, and Cascais, an old fishing village.
-You will also discover other beautiful spots in the region, such as the Boca do Inferno cliffs, Cabo da Roca and Guincho beach, and, of course, you will also explore the landscape of the Sintra and Estoril Natural Park.
+Lasting approximately 8 hours and accompanied by a local guide, you’ll immerse yourself in the history, curiosities and points of interest of both towns: Sintra, a UNESCO World Heritage Site, and Cascais, a former fishing village.
+You’ll also discover other beautiful spots in the region, such as the cliffs of Boca do Inferno, Cabo da Roca and Guincho Beach, and, of course, you’ll explore the landscape of the Sintra and Estoril Natural Park.

-Recommended if... you want a complete overview of the region in a single day, combining nature, coastline and two must-see towns near Lisbon.
+Recommended if... you want a comprehensive overview of the region in a single day, combining nature, the coast and two must-see towns near Lisbon.

 The most comprehensive option